• CLASSIC SAILFLOW

 the highest 1/10 of the wave spectrum.

-meanwhile, a 30.5 inch surface high will build south into the mid-
+the lake, a 30.4 inch high will build into the region its wake

-cold front from this low will cross the lake late sunday night. a
+friday. another cold front will cross the lake late saturday and

 lake ontario open waters from hamlin beach to sodus bay-